-I can’t even imagine how painful it must be for parents to lose their child, especially when they were only 22 years old.
-That’s a pain like no other.
+I can’t imagine how painful it must be for parents to lose their child, especially when they were only 22 years old.
+That has to be a pain like no other.

-It certainly took me a while to get back into a somewhat rational state of mind again, not having to cry each night and being able to get on with the realities of everyday life.
-I really don’t know what I’d do without music and my closest friends in times like these – thank you so much for being there for me!
+It certainly took me a while to get back into a rational state of mind again, not having to cry each night, just being able to get on with the realities of everyday life.
+I really don’t know what I’d do without music and my closest friends in times like these.
+Thank you so much for being there for me!

 When I started formulating my ideas for this article back in May, I’d have never thought how personal these topics will become to me.
 I really had to take a break from everything and started reevaluating the content as soon as I got back into writing.